 Climate-related Disclosures

 Since 2020, we have started to provide climate-related disclosures under the four core areas: governance, strategy, risk management, and metrics and targets.
-Details of our disclosures are provided in our Sustainability Report and publicly available CDP response.
+Details of our disclosures are provided in our Sustainability Report and publicly available Carbon Disclosure Project (CDP) response.

-We have commenced a high-level climate diagnostic study on our railway and property assets in Hong Kong to assess their exposures to climate-related physical risks using climate scenarios based on the Representative Concentration Pathways (“RCP”) designed by the Intergovernmental Panel on Climate Change (“IPCC”).
-The Study will help us identify critical exposed assets at risk, which enables us to plan for a more in-depth scenario analysis where appropriate.
+For scenario analysis, a high-level diagnostic climate study was undertaken for our key railway and investment property assets in Hong Kong.
+This study assessed their exposures to physical risks under various time horizons and climate scenarios based on the Representative Concentration Pathways ("RCP") outlined by the Intergovernmental Panel on Climate Change (“IPCC”).
+The Study evaluated the risk profiles of our assets at 320 locations, enabling us to identify critical exposed assets at risk and guiding us toward a more in-depth quantitative scenario analysis for assets with higher risks.

 To tackle the flooding threats at MTR stations and underground tunnels, we have implemented the following measures:

-• Infrastructure Maintenance: Our flood protection and drainage systems has made reference to Drainage Services Department design manual, with regular reviews and enhancements.
+• Infrastructure Maintenance: Our flood protection and drainage systems are designed with reference to the design manual of Drainage Services Department, with regular reviews and enhancements.

-• Station Design: Most entrances/exits are at least 450mm above street level, featuring deployable flood boards on top.
-Water-resisting doors and floodgates are installed where necessary to prevent floodwater ingress.
+• Station Design: Most entrances/exits are having 3 steps or at least 450mm above street level, featuring deployable flood boards on top.
+Water-resisting doors and floodgates are installed at Integrated Entrances of underground stations where necessary to prevent floodwater ingress.

-• Emergency Protocols: We have established evacuation procedures for evacuating passengers for severe floods, supported by regular drills to ensure readiness.
+• Emergency Protocols: We have established evacuation procedures for evacuating passengers in case of severe floods, supported by regular drills to ensure readiness.

 • Enhancing Preparedness for Typhoon at MTR Properties

-Extreme weather events, such as rainfall, storm surges, lightning and typhoons, are increasingly threatening Hong Kong.
-The Corporation has assessed the geographic conditions of each property site and adopt suitable measures to deal with severe weather conditions.
+Extreme weather events, such as torrential rainfall, storm surges, thunderstorms and super typhoons, are becoming more frequent and increasingly threatening Hong Kong.
+Each property site has reviewed the geographic conditions of each of its property site and, having regard to the actual circumstances and needs of each location, has adopted suitable preventive measures to strengthen protection.
+These include:

 • Appointment of consultant to carry out technical studies to determine the preventive measures;